Super-linear spreading in local and non-local cane toads equations: Introduction

 \end{theorem} In contrast to the sharp bound provided by Theorem~\ref{thm:local_toads}, Theorem~\ref{thm:nonlocal_toads} does not have matching lower and upper bounds.
 This is due to the lack of a comparison principle for~\eqref{nov1016}.
 The proof of the lower bound involves arguing by contradiction in order to compare~\eqref{nov1016} to a solution of the local, linear equation defined on a moving ball with the Dirichlet boundary conditions.
 This causes the $\limsup$ to appear in~\eqref{eq:nonlocal_lower}, as opposed to the more desirable $\liminf$.
 In addition, because the optimal Hamilton-Jacobi trajectories trajectories are initially almost purely in the $\theta$ direction, we can not use them to move the ``Dirichlet ball", and are forced to use non-optimal trajectories, leading to the sub-optimal constant $8/(3\sqrt{3\sqrt3})$ in (\ref{eq:nonlocal_lower}).
 We comment on this in Section~\ref{ss:nonlocal_lower}.
 We believe that the sharp result would have the lower bound matching the upper bound~\eqref{eq:nonlocal_upper}.
 The proof of the upper bound is given by Proposition~\ref{prop:upperbound} below, as in the local case, while the proof of the lower bound and an explicit bound on $c_\eps$ are given by Proposition~\ref{prop:nonlocal_lowerbound}.
 We also note that in general non-local Fisher-KPP type equations the stability of the steady state~$u\equiv 1$ may fail~\cite{BNPR,GenieysVolpertAuger,Gourley}.
 Thus, it is not surprising that we are restricted to working with the level sets of certain heights $c_\eps$ in~\eqref{eq:nonlocal_lower} -- this mirrors the propagation results in~\cite{HamelRyzhik}.

-We have recently learned of a parallel concurrent work by Berestycki, Mouhot, and Raoul~\cite{BerestyckiMouhotRaoul}.
-The authors in this work use a mix of probabilistic and analytic methods to prove the same sharp result in the local model~\eqref{nov1014}.
-In addition, they prove the sharp asymptotics in a non-local model where~$\rho$ is replaced by a windowed non-local term by comparing solutions to this equation with solutions to the local model using a weak parabolic Harnack inequality.
+We should mention the concurrent work by Berestycki, Mouhot, and Raoul~\cite{BerestyckiMouhotRaoul}, who use a mix of probabilistic and analytic methods to prove the same sharp result in the local model~\eqref{nov1014}.
+In addition, they prove the sharp asymptotics in a non-local model where~$\rho$ is replaced by a windowed non-local.
+Ecologically, the windowed term models a situation where individuals compete for resources only with individuals of a similar trait.
+The techniques of~\cite{BerestyckiMouhotRaoul} do not seem to apply to the full non-local model that we address here.

 The rest of the paper is organized as follows.
 In Section \ref{sec:HJ} we recall some facts from \cite{BCMetal} on the Hamilton-Jacobi framework.
 Then we derive in Section \ref{sec:upper} the upper bound common to Theorems~\ref{thm:local_toads} and~\ref{thm:nonlocal_toads} using an explicit super-solution that arises from the work in Section \ref{sec:HJ}.
 The lower bound is then proved in Section~\ref{sec:lower}.
 There, we first derive a general propagation result on the linearized equation by using the optimal paths from Section~\ref{sec:HJ}, re-scaling the equation appropriately, and using precise spectral estimates.
 We then use this result to obtain the lower bounds for the local and non-local models.
 Section~\ref{sec:trajectories} contains the proofs of some auxiliary results.